Axlfc/blip-cli/README.md

 Invoke-BlipProcessBatchImages -FolderPath "C:\path\to\image\folder"
 ```

+## Additional Notes

+- **Dependencies:** Ensure you have Python and pip installed.

 > [!IMPORTANT]
-> Adjust paths based on your project structure.
+> Adjust paths to the script files based on your project structure.